 2014 Call for Proposals

-As of February 25, 2014, NOAA Fisheries' Office of Sustainable Fisheries is now accepting applications for the BREP.
+In early 2014, NOAA Fisheries' Office of Sustainable Fisheries accepted applications for the BREP.
 Approximately $2.5 million could be made available for projects that address bycatch research as identified below:

 - Developing innovative and effective technologies, gear modifications, and/or improved fishing practices in commercial and recreational fisheries to reduce bycatch impacts.
 Proposals that specifically reduce impacts to protected species, highly migratory species, or fish stocks that are overfished or experiencing overfishing are particularly encouraged.

 - Reducing post-release mortality, including barotrauma and predation, in commercial and recreational fisheries including target and non-target species.

 - Determining the degree and nature of interactions, and developing techniques to reduce interactions, between fishing gears and corals, sponges, and other structure-forming invertebrates.